tbaratta/blackjack-simulator/README.md

 My partner and I built a fully functional blacjack simulator that allows users to play head to head versus a dealer in their terminal.

-Note: I expanded on this project and built a user interface, check out "Blackjack_SFML" in my github.
+Note: I expanded on this project and built a user interface, check out "BlackJack_SFML" in my github.

 ## ⚙️ Tech Stack <a name="tech-stack"></a>